 When considering whether to file for chapter 7 bankruptcy in Colorado, it’s important to remember that all of your dischargeable debts will be wiped out.
 This includes not just credit card and medical bills, but also the debt you owe on your car and your home.
 Even though you will no longer owe any money on your home, whether you keep it after filing bankruptcy is largely up to you.
 The three most common options for your house after bankruptcy are to reaffirm, “stay and pay”, or surrender.

 - Stay and Pay –To “stay and pay” means to continue paying on the debt without reaffirming.
 Essentially, you are making payments on a debt that you no longer owe.
 While this option doesn’t technically appear in the Bankruptcy Code, it is still the most common because most lenders are perfectly happy to let you remain in the property as long as you continue to pay them.
 They will continue to keep track of what you pay, and when you have paid the full amount that was owed before bankruptcy, they will sign the title over to you.
-You can even sell the property, although a refinance is impossible as there’s no debt left to work with.
+You can even sell the property, although a refinance is tricky but not impossible.
 The primary advantage to not signing a reaffirmation agreement is that if you are no longer able to pay, the lender can foreclose but won’t be able to sue you for the deficiency.

 - Surrender – If you don’t want to keep your home, or if the lender is demanding that you sign a reaffirmation but you don’t think it’s in your best interest (for example because you owe far more than it’s worth, or the interest rate is too high), you may simply hand the keys over to the lender and be done with it.
 The chapter 7 bankruptcy frees you from the debt associated with the home, so you can rent for a few years and buy again when you’re ready without the threat of the lender coming after you.